 The UK has an excellent sporting reputation – one that’s underpinned by the presence of several huge sports brands and an unrivalled experience of delivering global sporting events.

-The UK is home to many sporting champions and it’s hosted multiple prestigious sporting events, such as the 2012 Olympics and the 2015 Rugby World Cup.
+The UK is home to many sporting champions and it’s hosted multiple prestigious sporting events, such as the 2012 Olympics and the 2022 Birmingham Commonwealth Games.

 This heritage is supported by government funding for organisations such as UK Sport, which plans to host a further 97 major sporting events in the UK over the next decade.